NATURE OF OPERATIONS AND ACCOUNTING POLICIES

 The Company engages a number of third-party vendors to maintain the engines and certain components on some of its helicopter models under programs known as power-by-hour (“PBH”) maintenance contracts.
 These programs require the Company to pay for the maintenance service ratably over the contract period, typically based on actual flight hours.
 PBH providers generally bill monthly based on hours flown in the prior month, and the costs are expensed as incurred.
 In the event the Company places a helicopter in a program after a maintenance period has begun, it may be necessary to pay an initial buy-in charge based on hours flown since the previous maintenance event.
 The buy-in charge is normally recorded as a prepaid expense and amortized as an operating expense over the remaining PBH contract period.
 If a helicopter is sold or otherwise removed from a program before the scheduled maintenance work is carried out, the Company may be able to recover part of its payments to the PBH provider, in which case the Company records a reduction to operating expense.

 Impairment of Equity Investees.
-For equity investees held, the Company performs regular reviews of each investee’s financial condition, the business outlook for its products and services, and its present and projected results and cash flows.
+The Company performs regular reviews of each investee’s financial condition, the business outlook for its products and services, and its present and projected results and cash flows.
 When an investee has experienced consistent declines in financial performance or difficulties in raising capital to continue operations, and when the Company expects the decline to be other-than-temporary, the investment is written down to fair value.
 Actual results may vary from estimates due to the uncertainty regarding the projected financial performance of investees, the severity and expected duration of declines in value and the available liquidity in the capital markets to support the continuing operations of the investees in which the Company has investments.
-For the years ended December 31, 2019, 2018 and 2017, the Company did not recognize any impairment charges.
-During the year ended December 31, 2019, the Company sold its equity investment in Dart Holding Company Ltd. (“Dart”) joint venture, see note 5 for details on sale of the joint venture.
-As of December 31, 2019, the Company did not have any equity investees.
+For the years ended December 31, 2016, 2015 and 2014, the Company did not recognize any impairment charges.

 Intangible Assets.
 Intangible assets with indefinite lives are recorded during purchase price accounting in a business combination.
 The Company performs an annual impairment test of indefinite lived intangible assets and interim tests to the extent indicators of impairment develop between annual impairment tests.
 The Company’s impairment review process compares the fair value to the book value.
-To determine its fair value, the Company uses a discounted future cash flow approach that uses estimates including, among others, projected utilization of its fleet and contract rates.
+To determine its fair value, the Company uses a discounted future cash flow approach that uses estimates including, among others, projected utilization of our fleet and contract rates.
 These estimates are reviewed each time the Company tests indefinite lived assets for impairment.
 While the Company believes its estimates and assumptions are reasonable, variations from those estimates could produce materially different results.
 Intangible assets with finite useful lives are amortized over their respective estimated useful lives.
-During the year ended December 31, 2019 the Company recorded a $1.0 million impairment charge on its indefinite lived intangible assets related to its subsidiary in Colombia.
-This amount is included in loss on impairment on the consolidated statement of operations.
-As of December 31, 2019, the Company had indefinite lived intangible assets of $0.1 million and intangible assets with finite lives of less than $0.1 million.
+As of December 31, 2016, the Company had indefinite lived intangible assets of $1.1 million and intangible assets with finite lives of $0.1 million.

 Deferred Financing Costs.
 Deferred financing costs incurred in connection with the issuance of debt are amortized over the life of the related debt using the effective interest rate method for term loans and straight line method for revolving credit facilities.
-Amortization expense for deferred financing costs totaled $1.0 million, $1.4 million and $1.1 million during the years ended December 31, 2019, 2018 and 2017, respectively, including the write-off of $0.4 million of debt issuance costs in 2018, in connection with an amendment to the Company’s amended and restated senior secured revolving credit facility (the “Revolving Credit Facility”).
+Amortization expense for deferred financing costs totaled $1.5 million, $1.0 million and $0.9 million during the years ended December 31, 2016, 2015 and 2014, respectively, including the write-off of $0.5 million of debt issuance costs in connection with an amendment to the Company’s amended and restated senior secured revolving credit facility (the “Revolving Credit Facility”).
 Such amortization expense is included in interest expense in the consolidated statements of operations.

 Foreign Currency Transactions.
-The functional currency for each of the Company’s foreign entities is the U.S. dollar.
 From time to time, the Company enters into transactions denominated in currencies other than its functional currency.
 Gains and losses resulting from changes in currency exchange rates between the functional currency and the currency in which a transaction is denominated are included in foreign currency gains (losses), net in the accompanying consolidated statements of operations in the period which the currency exchange rates change.

 Earnings (Loss) Per Common Share.
 Basic earnings (loss) per common share of the Company are computed based on the weighted average number of common shares issued and outstanding during the relevant periods.
 Diluted earnings (loss) per common share of the Company are computed based on the weighted average number of common shares issued and outstanding plus the effect of potentially dilutive securities through the application of the if-converted method and/or treasury method.